Community Non-profit

 Dogwood happens every year on the week of Armed Forces Day and celebrates the veterans by putting on a parade, which is rich with history.

-Daily Wristbands – If you were tired of waiting in long lines to buy tickets, you can now buy unlimited rides for $25.
+Daily Wristbands – If you were tired of waiting in long lines to buy tickets, you can now buy wristbands for unlimited rides.
+The price per wristband is $32.
 Along with the unlimited rides wristband, digital technology is being used to reduce contact during ticket sales.

 Dogwood Beer Garden – Phoenixville is a craft beer town, and this year’s beer garden is no exception.
-It’s hosted by Ideal Brew and can be found on 3rd avenue on Thursday, May 19.
+It can be found on 3rd Avenue on May 18 and 19 from 6:00 p.m. to 10:00 p.m. as well as on May 20 from 4:00 to 10:00 p.m.
 Proceeds from the beer garden will benefit the Phoenixville Jaycees.
 Not to worry, the beer garden is borough approved and common among other nationwide festivals.

 Dogwood Royalty – Over the years, the Phoenixville Queen pageant adapted to include everyone.
 The royalty program gives students in various age categories a chance to be crowned as Dogwood Royalty and participate in the parade.
 The contest involves raising money for the Phoenixville Jaycees, which gives back money to non-profits and community initiatives.
 Guardians can find out more by checking out the website link